 Fig. 5.14 Yin-yang symbols from China and Mexico.4

-A lunar calendar was introduced in Mesoamerica which, like the Chinese calendar, began in about 3000 BC, more than 2000 years before the Mayan civilization officially began.
-The Mayan eclipse table in the Dresden Codex is identical to a table that Chinese astronomers produced during the Han dynasty (202 BC - 220 AD).
+A lunar calendar was introduced in Mesoamerica which, like the Chinese calendar, began in about 3000 BCE, more than 2000 years before the Mayan civilization officially began.
+The Mayan eclipse table in the Dresden Codex is identical to a table that Chinese astronomers produced during the Han dynasty (202 BCE - 220 CE).
 Both tables contained the same errors: they predicted 23 eclipses within a 135-month period, whereas only 18 occur.5

-Fig. 5.15 Ceramic figure from Uxmal, Mexico, 400 BC.
+Fig. 5.15 Ceramic figure from Uxmal, Mexico, 400 BCE.
 It shows an ancient mariner

 with a characteristic Chinese beard and lion dog on the right shoulder.6

-Flat-bottomed, cylindrical tripod vessels with square moulded legs, horizontal decorations, and conical lids topped with birds or ringed knobs were found at Teotihuacán, Mexico, and dated to the 3rd century AD.
-These vessels are unrelated to other common pottery shapes used in Mesoamerica at the time, but are highly reminiscent of the ceramic, metal, and lacquer cylindrical tripod vessels of Han China.7
+Flat-bottomed, cylindrical tripod vessels with square moulded legs, horizontal decorations and conical lids topped with birds or ringed knobs were found at Teotihuacán, Mexico, and dated to the 3rd century CE.
+These vessels are unrelated to other common pottery shapes used in Mesoamerica at the time, but are highly reminiscent of the ceramic, metal and lacquer cylindrical tripod vessels of Han China.7

 Fig. 5.16 Mason marks seen on Comalcalco’s bricks (left) strongly resemble those used by Roman masons (right).